francescolonardo/CRTP-Preparation/learning_objective_08.md

 [SNIP]
 ```

 To get NTLM hash and AES keys of the `krbtgt` account, we can use the DCSync attack.
-Run the below command from process running as domain admin on the student VM.
+Run the below command **from process running as domain admin on the student VM**.

 `exit`